Carsten-Ke/sequence-fairies/docs/source/content/seqExtract.rst

 .. option:: -D <ARG>, --delim-pos  <ARG>

-   The delimiter to use to seperate name from positions (*default: ':'*).
+   The delimiter to use to separate name from positions (*default: ':'*).
 This might need to be changed if you sequence names contain a ":" already.

 .. option:: -r, --remove

    Removes the sequences with names provided in "-e" instead of extracting them.
-Always the whole sequence is removed even if subsection are provided.
+The whole sequence is removed even if subsections are provided.

 .. option:: -n <ARG>, --numSeqs <ARG>